-Procure to pay means different things to different businesses, however there are several challenges that most businesses will identify with.
+Procure to pay means different things to different businesses, however there are several challenges that most construction businesses will identify with.

 - Poor visibility- on what has been ordered for a project, what orders are outstanding and therefore the potential for duplicate orders being raised.

 - Late deliveries- Struggling with lead delivery times or lacking visibility of availability.